MG-RAST/MG-RAST/README.md

-Metagenomics analysis server and pipeline
+Metagenomics analysis server site code
 ===

 This code is provided as is without support.